 Our research focusses on developing software to model molecular processes initiated by electrons, positrons and photons involving the electronic continuum using mainly R-matrix based approaches.
-Together with colleagues in the UK and abroad I develop high-quality, developer- and user-friendly, Atomic and Molecular high performance computing codes, in particular the UKRmol+ suite.
+Together with colleagues in the UK and abroad we develop high-quality, developer- and user-friendly, Atomic and Molecular high performance computing codes, in particular the UKRmol+ suite.

-I current apply the softwre to the following scientific challenges:
+We current apply the softwre to the following scientific challenges:

 • electron and positron-molecule collisions, in particular, the description of electronic excitation and resonance formation.
 Application to radiation damage, astrophysics and plasma technologies.